Violence in literature: Psychological violence

 Psychological violence refers to the emotional harm that results from threats, manipulation, neglect, verbal abuse, harassment, isolation, or intimidation.
 In fiction, these types of aggression are used to intensify a rivalry between two or more characters; conflicts typically begin with such instances before any physical harm occurs.
 Mental conditions may also come as sources of a character's psychological pain, but is normally authorial in nature and forms a salient trait that interferes with their decisions and actions.
 Possibly every work of literature consists of emotional struggles used to depict a character's suffering.
 In some cases, this aggression can be relational; in the sense that one's relationships or social standing is damaged as a result of the concerned psychological affliction, whether character-imposed or authorial.

 Charlotte Perkins Gilman's short story "The Yellow Wallpaper" serves as a good example of psychological violence inflicted by both a mental condition and other characters.
-Its narrator is a young woman suffering from post-partum depression, and though it causes her significant distress, her pain is heightened by her husband and doctor's neglect and underestimation of her situation.
+Its narrator is a young woman suffering from postpartum depression, and though it causes her significant distress, her pain is heightened by her husband and doctor's neglect and underestimation of her situation.
 Overlooking its gravity, they term it a "temporary nervous depression" and force her into the rest cure which deprives her of any form of activity or entertainment as well as others' company – severing her relationships and isolating her from the world.
 Throughout the narrative, she gradually spirals into madness by growing more and more obsessed with her room's yellow wallpaper.
 Her story, and others that demonstrate psychological suffering, express that it can be as damaging as physical violence.